Photo: archive of the KP CR

 "I have had the opportunity to get to know many interesting and inspiring stories, but also the difficulties and problems I am trying to contribute to solving.
 Although I don't have as many specific powers as president, my effort is to raise the visibility of what stands in the shadows, to raise issues that are overlooked and to remind other politicians of what is usually forgotten," Paul said.

 The President said people can lean on their loved ones in difficult moments.
 "For me, my family and especially my wife Eva, who had to adjust to a new role last year, are such a support.
 And I admire her for the way she handles it," he noted.
-"I wish you all to have someone to lean on when you need it, and someone to share the joy with when things are going well.
+"I wish you all someone you can lean on when you need it and someone you can share the joy with when things are going well.
 That's already a great happiness.
 In the coming year, I wish you health, happiness and a great deal of goodwill," Paul concluded his speech.

 https://www.ceskenoviny.cz/zpravy/pavel-vlade-vytkl-komunikaci-navrhl-kroky-k-prijeti-eura/2460001